e-picas/bash-library/README.md

 ## What is *bash* ?

-**Bash**, the "*Bourne-Again-SHell*", is a Unix shell written for the GNU Project as a free software replacement for the original Bourne shell (sh).
+**Bash**, the "Bourne-Again-SHell", is a Unix shell written for the GNU Project as a free software replacement for the original Bourne shell (sh).
 The present library is a tool for Bash scripts facilities.
 Bash is the language mostly used by Linux/Unix devices terminal or console.

 ## Usage of the library